syncfusion-content/maui-docs/MAUI/Range-Selector/events.md

 # Events in .NET MAUI Range Selector (SfRangeSelector)

-This section explains about how to add the events for range selector.
+This section explains about how to add the events for Range Selector.

 ## Handle callbacks